pwwang/biopipen/docs/DOCS.md

 - `header`:   The `header` argument for `read.table` to read the input file, default: True.
 - `method`:   Which method to use for `hclust`.
 Default: "complete" (use `?hclust` to check all availables)
 - `rotate`:   Which to rotate the plot or not.
 Default: False
+- `transpose`:Whether to transpose the matrix before cluster.
+Default: False

 #### requires
 - [`r-fastcluster`](https://cran.r-project.org/web/packages/fastcluster/index.html) if `proc.args.fast` is True